thegetty/artists-things/content/things/marriage-contract.md

 {% figure 'fig-105' 'is-indented' %}

 As detached as notarial documents may seem as sources, the marriage contract and the post-divorce inventory remain the material vestiges of two civic rituals that marked the beginning and end of a relationship.
-A such, these things also bear a trace of the human experience.
-This emerges perhaps most strikingly in the couple’s signatures and the poignant contrast between their confident ebullience at the marriage of 1759 ({% ref 'fig-104' %}) (Babuty’s elegant and calligraphic; Greuze’s complete with flourishing underwhirl) and their austere pragmatism at the divorce of 1793 ({% ref 'fig-105' %}) (Babuty’s reduced version written in a tremulous hand; and Greuze’s perfunctory in its lack of ornament).
-Indeed, in the latter, the names are not even signed in the same ink, suggesting either they refused to share a {% thing 'quill' %}, or more likely, they signed on separate occasions.
-In one document, a bride and groom, standing together surrounded by friends and family; in the other, an acrimoniously divorced couple, unwilling to share the same space. {% contributors context=pageContributors format='symbol' %}
+As such, these things also bear a trace of the human experience.
+This emerges perhaps most strikingly in the couple’s signatures and the poignant contrast between their confident ebullience at the marriage of 1759 (see {% ref 'fig-104' %}) (Babuty’s elegant and calligraphic; Greuze’s complete with flourishing underwhirl) and their austere pragmatism at the divorce of 1793 ({% ref 'fig-105' %}) (Babuty’s reduced version written in a tremulous hand; and Greuze’s perfunctory in its lack of ornament).
+Indeed, in the latter, the names are not even signed in the same ink, suggesting either they refused to share a {% thing 'quill' %} or, more likely, they signed on separate occasions.
+In one document, a bride and groom are standing together surrounded by friends and family; in the other, an acrimoniously divorced couple is unwilling to share the same space. {% contributors context=pageContributors format='symbol' %}

 [^1]: Marriage contract, Jean-Baptiste Greuze and Anne-Gabrielle Babuty, 31 January 1759. {% abbr 'AN' %}, {% abbr 'MC' %}/ET/XXXI/165.